-- 5) Landscaping, which requires excessive watering and lawn sprinkler heads, should be located a minimum of 10 feet from the foundation walls of the structures. - 6) Plastic membranes should not be used to cover the ground surface adjacent to foundation walls.
+- 3) Top 2 to 3 feet of soil placed within 10 feet of the foundations should be impervious in nature to minimize infiltration of surface water into the wall backfill. - 4) Roof downspouts and drains should discharge well beyond the limits of all backfill.
+Roof overhangs, which project two to three feet beyond the foundations, should be considered if gutters are not used. - 5) Landscaping, which requires excessive watering and lawn sprinkler heads, should be located a minimum of 10 feet from the foundation walls of the structures. - 6) Plastic membranes should not be used to cover the ground surface adjacent to foundation walls.

-Limitations: The recommendations provided in this report are based on the soils encountered at this site and NWCC's understanding of the proposed construction.
-NWCC believes this information gives a high degree of reliability for anticipating the behavior of the proposed structures; however, our recommendations are professional opinions and cannot control nature, nor can they assure the soils profiles beneath those or adjacent to those observed.
+Limitations: The recommendations provided in this report are based on the soils encountered at this site and our understanding of the proposed construction.
+We believe that this information gives a high degree of reliability for anticipating the behavior of the proposed structures; however, our recommendations are professional opinions and cannot control nature, nor can they assure the soils profiles beneath those or adjacent to those observed.
 No warranties expressed or implied are given on the content of this report.

-Swelling soils were encountered at this site.
+Expansive soils were encountered at this site.
 These soils are stable at their natural moisture content but can shrink or swell with changes in moisture and loading.
-The behavior of swelling soils is not fully understood.
+The behavior of expansive soils is not fully understood.
 The swell and/or consolidation potential of any particular site can change erratically both in lateral and vertical extent.
 Moisture changes also occur erratically, resulting in conditions, which cannot always be predicted.
-The recommendations presented in this report are based on the current state of the art for foundations and floor slabs on swelling soils.
+The recommendations presented in this report are based on the current state of the art for foundations and floor slabs on swelling/consolidating soils.
 The owner should be aware that there is a risk in construction on these types of soils.

-Performance of the structure will depend on following the recommendations and in proper maintenance after construction is complete.
+Performance of the structures will depend on following the recommendations and in proper maintenance after construction is complete.
 As water is the main cause for volume change in the soils, it is necessary that the changes in moisture content be kept to a minimum.
 This requires judicious irrigation and providing positive surface drainage away from the structures.
-Any distress noted in the structures should be brought to the attention of NWCC.
+Any distress noted in the structures should be brought to the attention of this office.

 This report is based on the investigation at the described site and on the specific anticipated construction as stated herein.
 If either of these conditions is changed, the results would also most likely change.
 Therefore, NWCC strongly recommends that our firm be contacted prior to finalizing the construction plans so that we can verify that our recommendations are being properly incorporated into the construction plans.
-Manmade or natural changes in the conditions of a property can also occur over a period of time.
+Man-made or natural changes in the conditions of a property can also occur over a period of time.
 In addition, changes in requirements due to state of the art knowledge and/or legislation do from time to time occur.
 As a result, the findings of this report may become invalid due to these changes.
 Therefore, this report is subject to review and not considered valid after a period of 3 years or if conditions as stated above are altered.

-It is the responsibility of the owner or their representative to insure the information in this report is incorporated into the plans and/or specifications and construction of the project.
+It is the responsibility of the owner or his representative to ensure that the information in this report is incorporated into the plans and/or specifications and construction of the project.
 It is advisable that a contractor familiar with construction details typically used to dealing with the local subsoils and climatic conditions be retained to build the structures.